anirudhs1010/MockCRM/Design.md

 This case is for already used accounts, but for new accounts will need email-based registration to add new sales team accounts

 ### Role-Based Navigation Access
-- **Admin Users**: Can access Dashboard, Customers, Deals, and Tasks pages
+- **Admin Users**: Can access Dashboard, Customers, Deals, Tasks, and Admin pages
   - Can view, create, edit, and delete customers
+  - Can create, edit, and delete users
+  - Can manage deal stages
-- **Sales Users**: Can access Dashboard, Customers, Deals, Tasks, and Admin pages
+- **Sales Users**: Can access Dashboard, Customers, Deals, and Tasks pages
   - Can view, create, and edit customers (cannot delete)
+  - Cannot access Admin panel
 - **Route Protection**:
   - `/customers` route is accessible to all authenticated users
-  - `/admin` route is protected with `adminOnly` - only admin users can access (though this may be reversed based on current implementation)
+  - `/admin` route is protected with `adminOnly` - only admin users can access
   - All other routes are accessible to authenticated users

 ## Querying Logic and Database Access Patterns

 ### Authentication Flow
 - **JWT Token Verification**: Uses JWT tokens for authentication with bcrypt password hashing
-- **User Registration**: Users can register with email, password, and name, automatically creating an account
+- **Invite-Only Registration**: Users can only register if they have been pre-created by an admin
 - **Account Isolation**: Each user belongs to an account, ensuring multi-tenant data isolation
 - **Role-Based Access**: Users can only access data within their account scope